 This is stuff we all know, but basic steps sometimes get lost in higher-level happenings.
 This happens to everyone.

-Here’s a 6-minute read to help do a quick scan of whether or not you’re ready to execute on your new strategies.
+Here’s a 6-minute read to help do a quick scan of whether or not you’re ready to execute your new strategies.

 It’s tempting to just hit the ground running with completely fresh plans.
 But without a clear understanding of your starting point, you may be headed in the wrong direction.